 Like our original memory foam model, the Zoma Hybrid is well suited for back sleepers.
 The supportive coils offer a slightly firmer feel, maintaining your spinal alignment as you rest.

 The top layer is 2 inches of gel memory foam.
 The cool memory foam fully molds to your body, even to difficult spots such as your back’s curves.
 This relieves pressure points that could otherwise build up into pain.

-The first layer is also where we implement our Triangulex™ technology.
+The first layer also contains perforations to improve airflow and spinal support.
 We place triangular cutouts in the head and foot of the mattress to increase its contouring abilities.
 This feature provides more pressure-relieving cushion while maintaining firm back support.